Aldon Smith: 2012

 On January 28, 2012, Smith was arrested for driving under the influence in Miami Beach, Florida.

-On June 30, Smith was believed to have suffered stab wounds when attempting to break up a fight at a party at his Santa Clara County residence.
+On June 30, Smith was believed to have suffered stab wounds at a party at his residence near San Jose.
 Two other people were shot in the incident.
 On October 9, 2013, Smith was charged with "three felony counts of illegal possession of an assault weapon" relating to the stabbing incident.
 The charges were later reduced to misdemeanors.

 2013

 On September 20, 2013, Smith was involved in a single-vehicle accident in San Jose, California.
 He was subsequently arrested on suspicion of driving under the influence and possession of marijuana.
 After a Week 3 27–7 loss to the Indianapolis Colts, Smith voluntarily entered a rehabilitation facility, to be put onto the non-football injury list with an indefinite leave of absence.

 2014

-On April 13, 2014, Smith was detained and arrested following an incident at the Los Angeles International Airport in which he became belligerent and uncooperative with a TSA agent, who alleged Smith claimed he was carrying a bomb.
-After interviews revealed that Smith did not clearly state he was carrying a bomb, the Los Angeles City Attorney decided to drop the charges.
+On April 13, 2014, Smith was detained and arrested following an incident at the Los Angeles International Airport where he became belligerent and uncooperative with a TSA agent, who alleged Smith claimed that he was carrying a bomb.
+After interviews revealed that Smith did not clearly state that he was carrying a bomb, the Los Angeles City Attorney decided to drop the charges.
 Smith was suspended for nine games in the 2014 season.